1 Corinthians 1:17 – 3:17

 The Impossibility of the Natural Man Learning the Wisdom of God (vv.8-9)

 8 which none of the princes of this age knew, (for had they known, they would not have crucified the Lord of glory;) v.8 This wisdom of God in the Mystery is not discoverable by the mind and intellect of man.
 Try as he might, man could never dream up a plan as grand, as glorious, and as perfect as God’s.
 And why could they now know it?
 Because they stumbled at Christ, the stumbling block.
 He is God’s wisdom and power (1 Cor.
 1:24), and they rejected that lowly, humble man.
 There is nothing in the scheme of God that exalts or puffs up the flesh.
 Paul gives the proof of it; “for had they known, they would not have crucified the Lord of glory”.
 The height of man’s wisdom led them to take the object of God’s wisdom and humiliate Him to the maximum degree possible.
 The Lord of glory – the One destined for universal glory – they crucified.
 How far short their thoughts fell from the wisdom of God.
 And even then, their ignorant (though responsible) act was used by God to lay the foundation for His own glorious plan!
 This age is the Mosaic age, and it will run on to the appearing of Christ.
 It became evil with the rejection and crucifixion of our Lord.
 The “princes of this age” are a class of persons who are leading this world down a path into destruction.
 They are the ones who set out a philosophical charter for society to follow.
 That same class is what stirred up the people in our Lord’s day; the elders, the chief priests, and the scribes.
-Note: I have wondered how to read this.
-Is it saying that had the princes of this age known God’s plans they would not have crucified the Lord in order to frustrate those plans?
-Or if they had known it, it would have meant they were believers and as such would never have committed such an awful crime?
-I’m leaning toward the former view.
+Had the princes of this age known God’s plans they would not have crucified the Lord in order to frustrate those plans.

 9 but according as it is written, “Things which eye has not seen, and ear not heard, and which have not come into man’s heart, which God has prepared for them that love him,” [Isa.
 64:4] v.9 Next Paul quotes from scripture (Isa.
 64:4) to delineate the various human approaches that will never allow a person to learn God’s wisdom.
 Often this verse is quoted incorrectly to say “when we get to heaven things are going to be so great it will far exceed what we have ever seen or hear in this lifetime”.
 This is certainly true, but it is a totally wrong use of this scripture.
 In fact, in context, this chapter says that we can understand the things God has prepared for us … by His Spirit!
 In any case, these three things are the ways the natural man gets his knowledge: